huntdatacenter/docs/docs/do-science/hunt-workbench/faq.md

 ### Can I install Jupyter extensions?

-No. Due to security reasons, this is currently not allowed and the Jupyter extension manager is disabled.
-Feel free to reach out to us on Slack so we can discuss adding useful extensions into your Workbench.
+No. Due to security reasons, we have disabled the Jupyter extension manager.
+[Contact us](/contact) if you would like useful extensions to be added to the HUNT Workbench.

 ## MATLAB

-### Are there any limitations to MATLAB in Workbench?
+### Are there any limitations to MATLAB in HUNT Workbench?

-Yes, some limitations to web-based version of MATLAB may apply.
+Yes, there are some limitations to the web-based version of MATLAB (_MATLAB Online_).
 Read more in the [official documentation](https://se.mathworks.com/products/matlab-online/limitations.html) from MathWorks.

 ### How do I report issues with MATLAB?

-Try to note down times when the issues occurred and collect the error logs from Status information window.
-Additionally you could also help by taking a screenshot of error logs in browser console.
-Usually you can open the console with a shortcut: `CTRL + SHIFT + J` (MacOS: `CMD + Option + J`), but this can vary between browsers.
-Share these logs with us on slack, or feel free to [contact us on email](https://docs.hdc.ntnu.no/contact/).
+Try to document the time when the issue occurred and save the error logs from your Status information window.
+Additionally, it would also help if you could take a screenshot of the error logs in the browser console.
+Usually you can open the console with the shortcuts: **`CTRL + SHIFT + J`** (MacOS: **`CMD + Option + J`**), although this may vary between browsers.
+Share the information with us on [Slack or email](/contact).

 ### How can I increase the number of parallel workers?

-If you already have "Parallel Computing Toolbox" and cannot set the higher number parallel workers in the pool, Select "Parallel" menu and click on "Create and Manage Clusters":
+If you already have "_Parallel Computing Toolbox_" and cannot set the higher number parallel workers in the pool, select **`Parallel`** menu and click on **`Create and Manage Clusters`**:

 ![MATLAB-manage-clusters.png](./images/MATLAB-manage-clusters.png)

-Then hit "Edit" and update the "NumWorkers" value (usually number of CPUs):
+Then, hit **`Edit`** and update the **`NumWorkers`** value (usually number of CPUs):

 ![MATLAB-numWorkers.png](./images/MATLAB-numWorkers.png)

 ### Can I install new toolboxes

-Probably not.
-[Contact us](/contact) on Slack or email if you need new toolboxes in your MATLAB installation.
+We need to initiate such installation.
+[Contact us](/contact) on email if you need new toolboxes in your MATLAB installation.

 ## RStudio

 ### Which R version is available in RStudio?

-RStudio is configured to use packages installed in the conda environment named `r-base`.
-You can find your R version using [Workbench terminal](/working-in-your-lab/hunt-workbench/faq/#terminal):
+RStudio is configured to use packages installed in the conda environment named **`r-base`**.
+You can identify your current _R version_ packages in your [workbench terminal](/do-science/hunt-workbench/faq/#terminal) following these steps:

-1. Open your Workbench terminal.
+1. Open your workbench terminal.

 ![workbench_terminal.png](./images/workbench_terminal.png)